-LA Design Festival 2019 – Women truly lead design innovation in Los Angeles.
-Check these 7 LA-based female designers blending their femininity with their strength, values and cultural references to create tactile crafts, bold and bespoke furniture with naughty hints and an exquisitely elegant – and interactive – cabinet of wonders.
+Women, Design – Women truly lead design innovation in Los Angeles.
+Check these 7 LA-based female designers blending their femininity with their strength, values, and cultural references to create tactile crafts, bold and bespoke furniture with naughty hints, and an elegant and interactive cabinet of wonders.

-Leah Ring is the multidisciplinary designer behind Another Human, the L.A. based studio she launched in 2017.
-Ring creates one-of-a-kind objects, furniture, and jewellery aimed at challenging traditional constructs of form, proportion and materiality.
+Leah Ring is the multidisciplinary designer behind Another Human, the L.A.-based studio she launched in 2017.
+Ring creates one-of-a-kind objects, furniture, and jewelry aimed at challenging traditional constructs of form, proportion, and materiality.
 Drawing inspiration from sources ranging from the Memphis Group to outer space, her aesthetic is playful yet highly considered, often blurring the line between design and art.
 Another Human’s ultimate collections include amoeba-like acrylic tables and Borden, an oversized blue velvet chair with six offset legs.
-Zorg is an extra-terrestrial creature in the form of an abstract high-back chair that definitely comes across as a friendly being.
+Zorg is an extra-terrestrial creature in the form of an abstract high-back chair that comes across as a friendly being.
 And Rebi is a utilitarian side table set on casters, who may as well be a robot.

-Cindy Hsu Zell explores the influence of gravity in composition to create sculptures that are both minimal and textural.
-Her large scale fiber wall artworks are made from sustainably-sourced natural fibers, wood, and metal which are woven together according with her own technique for spinning and dyeing rope.
+Cindy Hsu Zell explores the influence of gravity in composition to create minimal and textural sculptures.
+Her large-scale fiber wall artworks are made from sustainably-sourced natural fibers, wood, and metal woven together according to her own technique for spinning and dyeing rope.
 Her works have a distinctive tactile imprint.

-(wh)ORE HAüS STUDIOS blends marble with leather and brass to create bold and bespoke furniture design with, in some cases, naughty hints of S&M and sexual undertones.
-The provocative brand was founded by Meyghan Hill, a model who empowered herself after a breakup by picking up a welding torch. “(wh)ORE HAüS is a play on words.
+(wh)ORE HAüS STUDIOS blends marble with leather and brass to create bold and bespoke furniture designs with, in some cases, naughty hints of S&M and sexual undertones.
+The provocative brand was founded by Meyghan Hill, a model who empowered herself by picking up a welding torch after a breakup. “(wh)ORE HAüS is a play on words.
 ORE is a source from which valuable matter (as metal) is extracted.
-Adding the (wh) infuses the brand with a provocative and unapologetic air of femininity.
+Adding the (wh) infuses the brand with a provocative, unapologetic air of femininity.
 The word (wh)ORE has taken on a semantic shift from a sexually derogatory denotation to an empowering connotation.”
 Explains Meyghan Hill.